 This page is intended for Partners who work with a System Integrator (SI).
 Google strongly recommends partnering with an SI.
 Fast Pair adopters without a SI/SOC partner should contact your Google Technical Account Manager or firstname.lastname@example.org for support.

 This workflow, implemented Q2 2022, has SoC partners integrate Fast Pair solutions and help OEM and ODM partners on Fast Pair project development and certification.
 The primary System Integrator (SI) partners supporting this flow are:

 Role and Responsibilities in the Ecosystem

-The Fast Pair integration process with partners includes the tasks listed in Figure 1 and must be must be completed before official certification in 3rd party labs.
+The Fast Pair integration process with partners includes the tasks listed in Figure 1 and must be must be completed before official certification in 3rd Party Labs.

 OEMs are responsible for the following tasks:

 Model ID Registration: Register your device on the Nearby console to obtain a unique model ID for your project (one model ID for each project) before the integration and development process for Fast Pair.
-Fast Pair devices need to be associated with one or more Google Cloud Platform projects.
+Fast Pair devices need to be associated with one or more Google Cloud projects.
 For additional information, see the certification process section.